 Science Educators Training on GLOBE Objectives (SET GO)

-Elementary and secondary science teachers will become involved in the international science community as they receive inquiry-based training in www.GLOBE.gov protocols in land cover, biomass, atmospheric studies and hydrology through the SET GO program at Southeastern Oklahoma State University in Durant.
+Elementary and secondary science teachers will become involved in the international science community as they receive inquiry-based training in www.GLOBE.gov protocols in land cover, biomass, atmospheric studies and hydrology through the SET GO program at The University of Tulsa.

 Participating teachers will attend a two-day GLOBE training seminar and will be eligible to apply for grant funds to purchase GLOBE-approved equipment and protocol materials for their classrooms.
 The materials, valued at $1,000, will enable students to engage in research and inquiry-based activities in the classroom.